 Commencement is an exciting time, a time to celebrate the successful transition from student to professional.

-Tickets are not available for the commencement ceremony as graduates are not limited in the number of guests they may invite to celebrate with them.
+Tickets are not required for the commencement ceremony as graduates are not limited in the number of guests they may invite to celebrate with them.

 Directions and Parking